Documentation Menu

 // Test every single URL found in the sitemap

-const job = await visual
+const job = await client

 .test('https://preview.myapp.com')